jdockerty/onetimesecret-go/README.md

     err := client.Status() // Get the status of the OTS API if err != nil {
-        fmt.Println(err) // If the API is offline, an error is returned.
+        return // If the API is offline, an error is returned.
     }

 }
 ```